bookofproofs/bookofproofs.github.io/_sources/history/20th-century/pompilj.md

 * Pompilj's main criticism of the theory of significance, taken from those of Gini, is to confuse the 'a posteriori' probability P(A∣B)P(A | B)P(A∣B) with the probative P(B∣A)P(B | A)P(B∣A).
 * For Pompilj it is necessary to depart from Bayes' Theorem to also clarify the mechanisms that operate in the interpretation of facts.
 * In his concept of probability, Pompilj was close to a subjective concept, but did not completely marry it to his theses.
-* Pompilj had numerous pupils and collaborators that appreciated him for his exceptional generosity and rich humanity, that were not affected despite the numerous family tragedies that marred his life.
 * Together with his students, Pompilj also did a considerable amount of more applied work.
 * Pompilj was amongst the founders of the Italian Association in Operations Research.
 * Pompilj's relevance is proven by the fact that a representative of the Istituto di Calcolo delle Probabilità was nominated as a permanent member of the scientific committee.